 Traffic was backed up at the scene of the accident, and New Port Richey resident Russell Marretta, headed south to work, inched closer to the scene.
 Marretta and DiCola were teammates at Ridgewood and are still good friends.

 Marretta saw the mangled bicycle lying in the road and immediately recognized it as his friend's.
-He stopped and called his mother, who instantly contacted Robin Falzone.
-She rushed to Bayfront and arrived before hospital personnel could locate DiCola's family.
+He stopped and called his mother, who quickly contacted Robin Falzone.
+She rushed to Bayfront and arrived before hospital personnel could find DiCola's family.

 "I can't hit six numbers in the lottery, but Russell just happens to come upon the scene," Mrs. Falzone said.
 "If his mother hadn't called me, who knows how long Billy would have been there with no one there for him?